Eddie Dennis: Progress Wrestling (2013–2022)

-WWE (2018–2022)
+WWE (2018–2022, 2023–present)

-Dennis made his televised debut during the November 7, 2018 episode NXT UK, during which he defeated Sid Scala.
-His final match of the year was during the December 26 episode of NXT UK, defeating Dan Moloney by disqualification.
+Dennis made his televised debut during the 7 November 2018 episode NXT UK, during which he defeated Sid Scala.
+His final match of the year was during the 26 December episode of NXT UK, defeating Dan Moloney by disqualification.

-Dennis returned the following year on the January 2, 2019 episode of NXT UK, during which his match against Dave Mastiff ended in double-disqualification.
+Dennis returned the following year on the 2 January 2019 episode of NXT UK, during which his match against Dave Mastiff ended in double-disqualification.
 On 12 January at NXT UK TakeOver: Blackpool, Dennis met Mastiff in a rematch under No Disqualification rules, but lost to Mastiff.
-On the January 23 episode, 2019, of NXT UK, Dennis defeated Jamie Ahmed.
-On the March 20, 2019, episode of NXT UK, Dennis defeated Ligero.
-On January 12, 2020, at Takeover: Blackpool 2, Dennis defeated Trent Seven.
-The way he won the match at Takeover caused a rematch between the two in a Steel Corners Street Fight on February 6, where Seven defeated Dennis.
+On the 23 January episode, 2019, of NXT UK, Dennis defeated Jamie Ahmed.
+On the 20 March 2019, episode of NXT UK, Dennis defeated Ligero.
+On 12 January 2020, at Takeover: Blackpool 2, Dennis defeated Trent Seven.
+The way he won the match at Takeover caused a rematch between the two in a Steel Corners Street Fight on 6 February, where Seven defeated Dennis.

 On 18 August 2022, Dennis was released from his WWE contract.
+However, on 3 May 2023, less than two months after retiring from in-ring competition, Dennis was signed again by WWE as a writer and producer for the US-based NXT brand.